What the Hell Happened to Mike Myers?

-Myers spent six seasons on Saturday Night Live developing popular characters like Wayne Campbell, Linda Richman and Dieter.
+Myers spent six seasons on Saturday Night Live .
+He quickly became a breakout star with characters like Wayne and Dieter.
+He also developed recurring characters like Linda Richman and Simon.

 In 1992, Myers and Dana Carvey were tapped to bring the Wayne’s World sketch to the big screen.
 Trouble began immediately when Myers wanted to have Carvey’s character, Garth, written out of the movie.

 Myers had originally developed the Wayne character as a solo character while performing with Second City.
 The character of Garth was added for Saturday Night Live.
 When it came time to take the act to the big screen, Myers wasn’t interested in sharing the spotlight with Carvey, who was arguably the bigger star at the time.

 Myers has developed a reputation for being, well, a demaning control freak.
 He started earning that reputation with his very first movie.
 Reportedly, Myers once stormed off the Wayne’s World set due to a lack of margarine for his bagel.

 ”He (Myers) was emotionally needy and got more difficult as the shoot went along.
 ‘You should have heard him bitching when I was trying to do that ‘Bohemian Rhapsody’ scene: ‘I can’t move my neck like that!
 Why do we have to do this so many times?
 No one is going to laugh at that!”’